Skip to main content

 Entra ID client secret value displayed after creation

-• profile - Allows access to the user’s basic profile information.
+• profile — access to the user’s basic profile information

-• email - Allows access to the user’s email address.
+• email — access to the user’s email address

 Entra ID API permissions screen with Microsoft Graph delegated permissions selected

-• Client Secret Value: Your client secret’s value which created and copied in Step 3
+• Client Secret Value: the value you copied in Step 3

 Entra ID overview page showing application and directory IDs

 In Flowla, go to Settings → Security & Permissions and click Enable SSO.
-Fill in the form with the values you copied from Entra ID:
+Fill in the form with the values from Entra ID:

 Flowla SSO setup form with identity provider URL, client ID, client secret, and email domain fields